framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

         }
     }

-If we run this (with `?reload=true` in the URL), we'll probably get a SQL exception because out table doesn't exist.
+If we run this (with `?reload=true` in the URL), we'll probably get a SQL exception because our table doesn't exist.
 We dropped the table at the end of our REPL session (unless you recreated it again while testing the `task.clj` service?).

 Let's make our controller automatically create the table if the task list fails: